zlin4/RenderDocImageDump/README.md

 A modified RenderDoc version to dump per-draw images of a frame.
 Please refer to RenderDoc original website for general usage: https://renderdoc.org/.

-First, compile the project with Visual Studio.
-Then run it and capture a frame log file (refer to its original file for more information).
+First, build the project with Visual Studio.
+Then run it and capture a frame log file (refer to its original documents for more information).
 To dump per-draw images:
 1. Open a renderdoc log file.
 2. Click event 1 (EID 1) in the event browser.